googleforgames/agones/site/content/en/docs/Guides/fleet-updates.md

 the `GameServerAllocation` [reference]({{< ref "/docs/Reference/gameserverallocation.md" >}}).

-In a scenario where a new `v2` version of a `Fleet` is being slowly scaled up in a separate Fleet from the previous `v1` Fleet, we can specify that we `prefer` allocation to occur from the `v2` fleet, and if none are available, fallback to the `v1` fleet, like so:
+In a scenario where a new `v2` version of a `Fleet` is being slowly scaled up in a separate Fleet from the previous `v1` Fleet, we can specify that we `prefer` allocation to occur from the `v2` Fleet, and if none are available, fallback to the `v1` Fleet, like so:

 ```yaml
 apiVersion: "allocation.agones.dev/v1"